eneskemalergin/Data_Science_with_Python/README.md

 ## NumPy and Linear Algebra

 So data comes in all kind of shapes, and types.
 Wide range of formats, and wide range of sources yields to quite different types such as; collections of documents, collections of images, collections of sound clips, collections of numerical measurements.
 From all these heterogeneity, we use the data as numerical with NumPy arrays(most convenient).
+Numerical computation is very convenient and learning NumPy is -for me- the most important part of building a foundations for data science.
+Even though we will work with pandas, SciPy and others NumPy will always be the backbone of the structures either as vectors or n-dimensional arrays.
+So learning efficiently handling NumPy arrays is very very important.

 ## SciPy and Statistics